Andy Milligan: Personal life

-Another one of Milligan's few close friends was character actor John Miranda (1926-2015), who starred as Sweeney Todd in Milligan's 1970 movie Bloodthirsty Butchers.
+Another one of Milligan's few close friends was character actor John Miranda (1926–2015), who starred as Sweeney Todd in Milligan's 1970 movie Bloodthirsty Butchers.
 Miranda later financially supported Milligan after his move to Los Angeles and assisted with medical expenses during Milligan's final years.

-One of Milligan's lovers was "human toothpick" B. "Bobby" Wayne Keeton (so-named for his gaunt physical build) (1960-1989), a Louisiana-born hustler who worked as a slate man and even appeared in a small part in Monstrosity, one of Milligan's later movies, which he filmed in Los Angeles in late 1987.
+Milligan's boyfriend in his later years was B. "Bobby" Wayne Keeton (nicknamed by acquaintances the "human toothpick" for his gaunt physical build) (1960–1989), a Louisiana-born hustler who worked as a slate man and even appeared in a small part in Monstrosity, one of Milligan's later movies, which he filmed in Los Angeles in late 1987.
 Keeton died from AIDS on June 20, 1989.
+It is probable that Milligan was infected with HIV by Keeton.

 Death

 In poor health from 1989, Milligan was diagnosed with AIDS some months after his lover Keeton died.
 He initially kept his condition a secret as he tried to continue working on writing stage play scripts and screenplays.
 Later, unable to find any more financial backers, he eventually closed down his theater and production company, Troupe West, in early 1990 and then completely withdrew from the public light altogether.
-In June 1990, Milligan confided in only two people the true nature of his health; friend and actor John Miranda and writer-biographer Jimmy McDonough, who then became his part-time caregivers for the next 12 months.
+In June 1990, Milligan confided in only two people the true state of his health; friend and actor John Miranda and writer-biographer Jimmy McDonough, who then became his part-time caregivers for the next 12 months.

 Andy Milligan died in the early morning hours of June 3, 1991, from complications to AIDS at the Queen of Angels Hospital in Los Angeles, California, at age 62.
 He was buried in an unmarked grave somewhere in Los Angeles due to his poor financial situation on death.